ngstack/install/README.md

 Command-line utility for installing Angular libraries into the Angular CLI-based projects.

+## Main features

+- Install library from the NPM or local package (i.e. tarball file)
+- Copy library assets to corresponding application folders
+- Register library modules in the application
+- Format updated application module with Prettier
+- Generate new configuration file for a library

 ## Getting the tool

 Install as a global package using the following command: